nair0lf32/zer0ne-blog/content/posts/CTFs.md

 {{< figure src="https://echoctf.red/profile/9757045/badge" alt="nairol32-echoctf" link="https://echoctf.red/profile/9757045" position="center" width=500 >}}

 Still throughout my learning journey, my wandering led me to echoCTF.
 The platform seem a bit newer than others but it looks like a fun place.
+They are quite active (busiest discord server I have ever seen) and they add new challenges regularly.
+I am still exploring it but so far it's pretty nice.

 ### Miscellanous

 Other places I Learn or just play challenges (not actively writing writeups for those):

-- [Wechall](https://www.wechall.net/profile/nairolf32) (To manage some challenges sites)
 - [Ctflearn](https://ctflearn.com/user/nairolf32)
 - [Parrot CTFs](https://parrot-ctfs.com/)
 - [Attackdefense](https://attackdefense.com/)